makrai/notes/conneau1911-XLM-R-cross-ling.02116.md

     word embeddings in multiple languages (Grave+ 2018)
 * massively multilingual machine translation models from large parallel corpora
-  * high and low resource trade-off and the problem of capacity dilution (Johnson+ 2017; Tan+ 2019).
-The work
+  * high and low resource trade-off and the problem of capacity dilution (Johnson+ 2017; Tan+ 2019)
-  * most similar to ours is Arivazhagan+ (2019), which trains a single model in 103 languages on over 25 billion parallel sentences
+  * most similar to ours is Arivazhagan+ (2019), a single model in 103 languages trained on over 25 billion parallel sentenc
-  * Siddhant+ (2019) further analyze the representations obtained by the encoder of a massively multilingual machine translation system and show that it obtains similar results to mBERT on cross-lingual NLI
+  * encoder of a massively multilingual machine translation system obtains similar results to mBERT on cross-lingual NLI (Siddhant+ 2019)

 # 3 Model and Data